 It’s official!
 The third room in our home has been updated (Living Room disco balls, Living Room new sofa + my Office) and I could not be more pleased with the outcome.
 We have been in this house for a little over a year now and I definitely feel like I should be further along with updating our space, but life.
 Also, full time blogger, mama to two littles, husband who still is working through his phd… again life.

 A few months ago, Modsy helped me reimagine the space and it was immensely helpful to start visualizing my new dining room.
 However I did not have the funds or want to buy all new everything.
-So today I am sharing how I gave my Dining Room a completely new look without starting completely over.
-It really REALLY feels like a whole new space!
+So today I am sharing how I gave my Dining Room a completely new look without starting completely over in five simple steps.
+It REALLY feels like a whole new space!